Frussen/sensor_data_pipeline/README.md

 ## Spark
 Apache Spark is an open-source unified analytics engine for large-scale data processing.
 It provides an interface for programming clusters with implicit data parallelism and fault tolerance.

-for each of the different topics and follow up with a writeStream to a Delta Table, in which the data was finally stored
+The Spark cluster allowed the start of read and write streams that respectively tuned to the message queues of the different Kafka topics and moved the payload values to a Catalog Delta Table, in which the data was finally stored in a Delta Lake format.

 ```python
 # Start a readStream from the Kafka Server